TheUltimateFoxOS/FoxOS/README.md

 * `make docker-img`: package the `.img` file in Docker.
 * `make run`: To build and run FoxOS.
 (Will not work on Mac)

+The following alias command can be used to make your life easier: `alias mkfox="make run-bios USER_CFLAGS=\"-DDEBUG -DMEMORY_TRACKING\""`

 ## Other make commands

 * `make usb`: build a bootable USB. **The USB must be formatted with FAT32!**